Lauren Williams (ice hockey)

-Lauren Williams (born September 9, 1996) is a Canadian professional women's ice hockey player with the PWHPA.
-An alumna of the Wisconsin Badgers women's ice hockey program, Williams was the first pick overall in the 2018 CWHL Draft by the Blades.
+Lauren Williams (born September 9, 1996) is a Canadian professional women's ice hockey coach and former player.
+She is currently an assistant coach for the New York Sirens of the Professional Women's Hockey League.
+Prior to joining the staff of the Sirens, she coached at Stonehill College (2022–23) and Mount Royal University (2023–24).

+Williams previously played 3 years in the PWHPA (2019–22) after spending one year with the Worcester Blades of the CWHL (2018–19), having been drafted first overall.
+She is an alumna of the Wisconsin Badgers women's ice hockey program.

 Playing career

 Williams won a gold medal with Team Ontario Blue at the 2012 Canadian U18 National Championships.

 University of Wisconsin

 Williams joined the University of Wisconsin for the 2014–15 season.
 In her senior year, Williams was named an alternate captain.

 CWHL

 Williams was selected by the Worcester Blades with the first pick overall in the 2018 CWHL Draft.
 As the first overall pick, the Blades pre-signed her for the 2018–19 season.
 She was named the Blades only participant of the 4th Canadian Women's Hockey League All-Star Game.